Patty has advanced degrees in preventive medicine and health psychology, with 35 years of work in allergy and other

 Some in the traveling health care professions become travel nurses in order to visit different parts of the country several times a year rather than to spend money on vacations.
 This is a convenient way to enjoy more exotic locales without additional expenses.

 Aside from exciting travel opportunities, benefits of travel nursing most often include reimbursed or free advanced travel arrangement, free housing, free insurance, some retirement benefits, bonuses, and a higher wage scale than other segments of the nursing profession.
 A well-paid travel nurse has the opportunity to visit Hawaii or almost any other state in the union at little or no personal expense for a short a time as four weeks or as long as a year.

 Proper licensing is critical to success as a traveler.
 Nurse licensing varies from state to state in America, with many states offering a temporary license valid anywhere from 90 days to a year, depending on the state.
 The process of obtaining a temporary license varies among the states as well, and a travel company recruiter will usually help the traveling nurse to navigate this system successfully and act as a coach and advocate.

 Increased Cultural Competency

 Rather than to stay in one location or at one facility, traveling professionals can take advantage of this type of working travel opportunity to see America coast to coast, to strengthen their health care and medical skills by working with diverse populations in a variety of facilities, and to gain new life experiences, professional and personal.
 In fact, traveling in the health care profession can be an ideal way of increasing one's cultural competency among diverse populations and broadening one's range of contacts and friends.

 Travel nursing presents professional that choose this option with greater control over their own destiny than if they worked in a single facility long-term.
-Once a travel nurse signs on with a reputable travel health professionals agency, he or she can choose the location in which their will work, specific shifts and a flexible schedules, a particular vacation schedule, and even living conditions.
+Once a travel nurse signs on with a reputable travel health professionals agency, he or she can choose the location in which their will work, specific shifts, and flexible schedules, a particular vacation schedule, and even living conditions.
 The latter can be a critical choice.